 According, the Court vacated the trial court’s decision and remanded the case for the entry of an order in compliance.

 It is certainly true that under Tennessee law grandparents have visitation rights too.
 But sometimes, like in this case, the trial court may overreach the inherent rights of a child’s biological mother or father provided that all things are considered in weighing the best interest analysis of the child.
-If you are in a grandparent visitation dispute, contact Jim Widrig or any of the attorneys at Widrig Law, PLLC to schedule a free consultation.
+If you are in a grandparent visitation dispute, contact Jim Widrig or any of the attorneys at Widrig Law, PLLC to schedule a consultation.
 Our phone number is 615-417-7800.